Hopequre Mobile phone +919899112690 Mail Hopequre contactus@hopequre.com Contact With HopeQure Contact Us

 Symptoms of body dysmorphic disorder

-• Engaging in excessive grooming or grooming rituals, such as excessive hair washing or plucking.
+• Engaging in excessive grooming such as excessive hair washing or plucking.

-• Comparing oneself to others, and feeling inferior as a result.
+• Comparing oneself with others, and feeling inferior.

-• Frequently changing clothing or makeup to try and hide perceived flaws.
+• Often changing clothing or makeup to try and hide perceived imperfections.

 • Feeling anxious, depressed, and ashamed.

-Individuals with body dysmorphic disorder may excessively focus on one or more parts of their body, such as the face, hair, skin, breasts, genitalia, or body build.
-Men may be more likely to experience muscle dysmorphia, where they perceive their body build to be too small or not muscular enough.
-Insight into the disorder can vary, with some individuals recognizing that their beliefs about their appearance may be excessive or not true, while others are convinced that their perceived flaws are real.
+People with body dysmorphic disorder may excessively emphasize on at least one part of their body, like the face, hair, skin, breasts, genitalia, or body built.
+Men may be more likely to experience muscle dysmorphia, where they view their body built to be excessively small or not solid enough.
+Insight into the disorder can vary, for some people perceive that their beliefs about their appearance might be excessive or not true, while others are convinced that their perceived imperfections are genuine.

 Causes of body dysmorphic disorder